 Dear Creekside Community,

 LOTE (Languages Other Than English) has been an integral part of the Creekside learning culture.
-Last term we surveyed the school community to determine what language would best meet the needs of the Creekside school community.
+In term2 we surveyed the school community to determine what language would best meet the needs of the Creekside school community.
 The result was a preference for students to be taught French.
-We will therefore begin the recruitment process to staff the teaching of French this term.
-French will subsequently be offered to students in the Early Years from 2015.
-Can I thank those members of the community who took the time to take part in the research.
+We are currently exploring teachingg options for years prep and 1.

 At Creekside, student wellbeing is a priority and we pride ourselves of the amazing capacity of the wellbeing team to individually deal with the varied needs of students and families.
 The team comprising of Alice Ward, Erin Maloney, Christine Thewma, Mark Weston, Cheryl Jackson, Josie Mitchell and Paul Young are there to provide a caring and purposeful program to suit the individual needs of students and a rigorous referral system across the school ensures that all students are provided with appropriate support as needed.
 Members of the team can be contacted through the front office.